kyma-project/eventing-manager/docs/user/README.md

 To learn more about how Eventing works, see:

-- [Eventing architecture](evnt-architecture.md) - describes how Eventing works and the main actors involved, such as the Eventing Controller and Event Publisher Proxy.
+- [Eventing architecture](evnt-architecture.md) - describes how Eventing works and the main actors involved, such as the Eventing Manager and Event Publisher Proxy.
 - [Event names](evnt-event-names.md) - contains information about event names and event name cleanup.
 - [EventingBackend CR](./resources/evnt-cr-eventingbackend.md) - describes the EventingBackend custom resource, which shows the current status of Kyma Eventing.
 - [Subscription CR](./resources/evnt-cr-subscription.md) - describes the Subscription custom resource, which you need to subscribe to events.